jadebustos/ocp-science/hands-on-lab-script/applications/pi.md

 3.1415926535
 ```

-You can also set different values for both THREADS and DECIMILAS as follows (or just one of both):
+You can also set different values for both THREADS and DECIMALS as follows (or just one of both):

 ```
 $ oc delete pod pi